ezrael-git/discord.self-module/README.md

 1) download module/core.py
 2) read examples/example.py

-The core.py file serves as a "do-everything" file so you don't have to install anything else (other than dependencies, of course)
+The core.py file serves as a "do-everything" file so you don't have to install anything else (other than dependencies, of course).
+This will change in the future.

 Docs: in the code